QuixiAI/dolphin-logger/README.md

 - **Unit Tests (`tests/test_*.py` excluding `test_functional.py`):** These are self-contained and mock external dependencies like file system operations, API calls, and environment variables.
 They test individual modules in isolation.
 - **Functional Tests (`tests/test_functional.py`):**
     - These tests start an actual instance of the Dolphin Logger server on a free port using a subprocess.
-    - They use a temporary, isolated configuration directory and log directory for each test session, ensuring they **do not interfere with your user-level `~/.dolphin-logger` setup.**
+    - They use a temporary, isolated configuration directory and log directory for each test session, ensuring they **do not interfere with your user-level configuration setup.**
     - The functional tests primarily verify the server's behavior with configurations that point to **non-existent backend services.** This allows testing of the proxy's routing, error handling, and logging mechanisms when upstream services are unavailable, without requiring actual LLM API keys or running local LLMs during the test execution.

 ## License